 In Fallout, daily life is reduced to its essentials, and likewise, as a man living on his own, he naturally becomes a minimalist.
 Bachelorhood does protect you from the frivolous spending habits of a wife and children.
 But going further from this, not needing female validation will extend to disassociating from all forms of validation.
 The money you spend, the time you spend, the space you require and the responsibilities you are assigned are now completely genuine and solely derived from you, and not compromised from the various influences you once suffered living in the Blue Pill world.

-You become successful in the wasteland as soon as you realize requiring less to live gives you more access to the truth and real happiness of life.
+You become successful in the wasteland as soon as you realize that what you once owned was just baggage, and what you sought after was illusion.
+Requiring less to live, and a much narrower focus (yourself) gives you more access to the truth, knowledge of self, and the real happiness of life.

 See you on the Far Side… – Monk Moon Base